tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

   It is quite direct to identify [natural loops](https://en.wikipedia.org/wiki/Control_flow_graph) this graph.
 Indeed, the entry point block is also the root of the *dominator tree*; there are *back-edges*, e.g. from the basic block starting at `0x402460` to the entry point, or from one at `0x402513` to the entry point, etc. These back edges form natural loops which have a common *header* (that is the entry point), then can be combined into a single natural loop.
 There are also some *nested loops*, e.g. one having the basic block `0x4044d6` as its header and `0x404331 -> 0x4044d6` as its back-edge.

-  Since the program terminates by calling `ExitProcess` either at the block `0x4023d4` or `0x40266e` (respectively for `Nop` or `Yes!`), also the exit block (i.e. one at `0x40235`) *post-dominates* these terminating blocks.
-That means we can "add" two pseudo back-edges `0x4023d4 -> 0x402048` and `0x40266e -> 0x402048` without changing the semantics of the program.
-Consequently, the program can be interpreted as a single "high-level" `while (true)` loop, with several loops nested within.
+  The program terminates by calling `ExitProcess` either at the block `0x4023d4` or `0x40266e` (respectively for `Nop` or `Yes!`), moreover the exit block (i.e. one at `0x40235`) *post-dominates* these terminating blocks.
+For comprehension purpose, we can "add" pseudo back-edges `0x4023d4 -> 0x402048` and `0x40266e -> 0x402048` without changing the semantics of the program.
+Consequently, it can be interpreted as a single "high-level" `while (true)` loop, with several loops nested within.

   <!-- **Remark:** -->
   <!-- Some properties about the dominance relation between basic blocks can be quickly checked on Reven-Axion.
 For example, the block `0x403048` is an immediate dominator of `0x404563` then their number of occurrences on the trace must be the same; indeed this number is `178217` for each, this corresponds also to the number of iterations of the outer-most loop.
 Or the blocks `0x402058` and `0x402096` have the unique post dominator `0x404563` then their sum of occurrences must equal to the number of occurrences of `0x404563`. -->

-  The program is "just" a loop, would life be easy from now, huh?.
-Not this time, unfortunately.
+  The program is "just" a loop, would life be easy from now?
+Not this time, unfortunately :-).
 Welcome to the world of bit-level and multi-process virtual machines.

 ## Reversing the second virtual machine ##